Skip to main content Skip to footer

 Floodplain mapping frequently asked questions (FAQs)

 During a flood, water levels rise, inundating areas not normally covered by water.
-This could be due to land elevation, jams of ice and debris, and built development features such as pavement and houses.
 Floodplain maps use data and technical models to predict the path of floodwaters – the area known as the floodplain.
-It is important to remember that a floodplain map does not create a flooding hazard; it simply shows where the flooding hazard is.

-The new floodplain maps are used by Otonabee Conservation and our partner municipalities to help direct future development outside the floodplain.
+The new floodplain maps are used by Otonabee Conservation and our partner municipalities to assist with natural disaster mitigation, emergency response planning and preparedness, and to inform the land-use planning and development process.
 The maps will also be integrated into municipal Official Plans.
-This will help mitigate the risks of developing inside areas that are prone to flooding, which may cause loss of life, personal injury, and damage to property.
+This will help mitigate the risks to human life and damage to property.

 Floodplain mapping is a tool to protect and respect the floodplain.
 Flooding poses dangers to people and property.
 Knowing the extent of the floodplain is critical to reducing potential property damage and risks to public safety, environmental protection, and emergency management.